 Triumph Foods, which sells in the area of $60 million worth of pork products monthly and employs 2,300 workers for an annual payroll of over $50 million, has complicated workforce management and tracking requirements.
 With shifts that can run a different amount of hours depending on the day, complex pay rules, dealing with union contracts and other stresses that are inevitable when operating a high-volume, low-margin business, Triumph needed a highly flexible solution to meet its demands.

 “What we were dealing with before was a very ‘vanilla’ solution,” said Dan Norman.
 “We were looking for a solution that could meet more of our industry-specific needs and could integrate seamlessly with payroll.
 We were going to either upgrade or change our solution regardless, so we decided to shop around.”

-Triumph chose Sheakley PaySystems, who offered a payroll solution as well as SaaShr.com’s private-label time and labor management application, which the organization branded as Proitime.
+Triumph chose Sheakley PaySystems, who offered a payroll solution as well as SaaShr.com’s time and labor management application known as Proitime.
 The two systems work together to exchange information for use in the collection, analysis and reporting of employee time.

 Triumph’s Big Problem

 Due to the unappealing nature of the job and the requirements for securing employment that are easily attainable, Triumph experiences a very high rate of turnover.
 “Aggressive production ramp up on two shifts coupled with a challenging industrial work environment further added to turnover,” stated Norman.

 Employing so many people, Triumph and its managers were experiencing issues with being able to keep track of its employees’ work behaviors in order to discipline them appropriately and fairly, primarily in terms of attendance.